An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Introduction

-To address the challenges posed by high dimensional problems, novel techniques have been developed and implemented.
+To address the challenges posed by high-dimensional problems, novel techniques have been developed and implemented.
 For example, the adaptive sparse grids~\cite{Agarwal2009domain}, multi-element generalized polynomial chaos~\cite{Wan2005adaptive}, the compressive sensing approaches~\cite{guo2020constructing,jakeman2017generalized}, and anchored ANOVA methods (i.e. cut-HDMR)~\cite{Ma2010adaptive,Yang2012adaptive}.
 In particular, the anchored ANOVA method has been extensively employed in various research studies (see for instance~\cite{Tang2015sensitivity,Gao2010anova,Sudret2008global,Tang2016,Liao2016reduced}).
-It is shown that the choice of the anchor point is crucial for efficient approximation~\cite{Wang2008approximation,Sobol2003theorems}.
+It is shown that the choice of the anchor point is crucial for efficient approximation~\cite{Sobol2003theorems,Wang2008approximation}.
 The work \cite{Tang2015sensitivity} proposes to use the covariance decomposition to effectively evaluate the output variance of multivariate functions.
-An efficient approximation strategy for high-dimensional periodic functions is proposed based on the fast Fourier transform and the ANOVA decomposition in \cite{Daniel2021}, and its application to PDEs with random coefficients is studied in~\cite{Fabian2022}.
+An efficient approximation strategy for high-dimensional periodic functions is proposed based on the fast Fourier transform and the ANOVA decomposition in \cite{Daniel2021}, and its application to PDEs with random coefficients is studied in~\cite{Fabian2022}. \guanjie{The studies conducted in~\cite{cho2018adaptive,williamson2021application} explore the adaptive reduced basis collocation method based on ANOVA decomposition and its applications to problems involving anisotropic random inputs and stochastic Stokes-Brinkman equations.}